The first city in the world to see the sun each day, is located on the sunny East Coast of the North Island.

 Inland from Mahia on the highway between Gisborne and Wairoa are the Morere Hot Springs set in a nikau-predominant native bush reserve with superb walking tracks.

-Wairoa (district population of 10,000, town around 5200) provides an excellent, sheltered venue for waterskiing, yachting and rowing and features a relocated lighthouse set on the banks of the river.
+Wairoa (district population of 10,000, town just over 8000) provides an excellent, sheltered venue for waterskiing, yachting and rowing and features a relocated lighthouse set on the banks of the river.

 Warm summers and mild winters are a feature of the climate in this district.
 Winter snowfalls in the higher Urewera country are not uncommon.
 Summer temperatures rank with the best in New Zealand.

 A large freezing works is based in Wairoa to cater for the high sheep and cattle numbers raised in the district.
 Deer and goats are also farmed.
 Extensive pinus radiata plantings in the surrounding hill country.
 Maize and sweetcorn are widely grown on the district's fertile flats with some areas of sub-tropical fruits and vineyards.